You are more than ready to start your first blog.

 Your audience will not hesitate in leaving your site if the text runs off the page or is difficult to see.

 When I searched for a theme I wanted a dynamic page with an overall clean design.
 After lots of searching, I decided on a theme from WPZoom for a decent price.
-Click on the link and check out their options for any theme ideas that might be up your ally.
+Click on the link and check out their options for any theme ideas that might be up your alley.
 I don’t really remember how I ended up on

-You can click on the link and check out their options for any theme ideas that might be up your ally.
+You can click on the link and check out their options for any theme ideas that might be up your alley.
 I don’t really remember how I ended up on WPZoom but when I saw my theme I knew it was the one!

 They are quite responsive with their customer service through e-mail and have promptly addressed any questions I had about working and modifying anything I need.
 They’ve even helped me with modifying code (which I’m completely illiterate in) to change certain parts of my site.